alexhuang91/sp12/hw5/README.md

 We're going to implement a smarter similarity join that makes use of an inverted index to avoid computing similarity between all pairs of values.

+#### Informal description
+Take a look at [this thingy](https://docs.google.com/presentation/d/1i_DO0Nsl1a6wdukd5tEfyW4LROj30ru8Tj5kRq30i4s/edit) to get an informal introduction to our similarity join algorithm.

+#### Formal description
 When the iterator initializes, we build an inverted index over the trigrams in the join column (i.e., the text column being joined on) of the inner (RHS) table.
 The index stores entries of the form *(trigram ; list_of_tuples)*, for each trigram.
 As we will see shortly, *list_of_tuples* must be sorted.

 To perform the similarity join, we break up the join column of each outer (LHS) tuple into trigrams, and probe the RHS inverted index for each trigram.
 If the join column of the outer tuple is broken up into *n* trigrams, then the result of this probe will be *n* postings lists of tuples, one per trigram.